NCAS-CMS/cf-python/docs/beta/_sources/tutorial.rst.txt

                               opposed to frequency weights.

 ``'standard_deviation'``      The standard deviation is the square      ``standard_deviation``
+                              root of the unweighted or
+			      :ref:`weighted <Collapse-weights>`
-                              root of the variance, as defined in this table.
+		              variance, as defined in this table.

 ``'root_mean_square'``        The unweighted root mean square of        ``root_mean_square``
                               :math:`N` values :math:`x_i` is